-If your puppy is panting more than usual, and you cannot find a reasonable explanation for it, it's a good idea to seek veterinary attention.
-For instance, puppies may pant more when injured or in pain, when they are running a fever or when they have some sort of respiratory problems.
-Many other health problems may also manifest with panting as a symptom.
+If your puppy is panting more than usual and you can't figure out why she is doing it, it's a good idea to seek veterinary attention.
+For instance, puppies may pant more when they are injured or in pain, when they are running a fever or when they have some sort of respiratory problem.
+Many other health problems that you will want to get checked out may also manifest with panting as a symptom.